derekriceX/INFO523_TEST/README.md

 Part XI - update fork and push to base repo and then R studio

 Part XII - update R studio and push to base repo and the fork

+Part XIII - update fork and see if we can have a conversation about the change?